S3DA Executive Director, Jennie Richardson

 S3DA Executive Assistant, Amanda Long

 Amanda Long was born and raised in Williamsburg, Kentucky.
 She has 18 years of experience as a Kindergarten teacher.
-Amanda has been married to her husband Kerby for fourteen (14) years and they have two children.
+Amanda has been married to her husband Kerby for fourteen (14) years and they have 2 children; Rylan and Mason.

 Amanda received her first compound bow, a Mission Menace, as a gift from her husband in 2005.
 Amanda and her family are active bowhunters and both of her children are current members of the Archery Shooters Association (ASA) and the local S3DA club Impact Archery.
 She is the club secretary on the Board of Directors for Impact Archery and an S3DA certified coach.

-S3DA Social Media & Marketing Manager, Kayla Bolton
+S3DA Social Media, Events & Outreach Support, Kayla Bolton

 Kayla Bolton is a 2015 graduate from East Tennessee State University, where she earned a Bachelor’s Degree in Sports Management and Marketing.
-She was previously employed by Academy Sports + Outdoors and ETSU’s athletic department prior to her joining Scholastic 3-D Archery.
+She completed an internship with ETSU’s athletic department and was employed by Academy Sports + Outdoors prior to her joining Scholastic 3-D Archery.

 Chris McDonald currently works as a high school Agriculture Teacher in Nancy, Kentucky.
-He has been married to his wife Denita for twenty-five (25) years and they have three wonderful daughters and a son.
-Chris has a very encouraging and supportive family that are involved in hunting and archery as well.
+He has been married to his wife Denita for 25 years and they have three wonderful daughters and a son.

 McDonald still gets the same level of excitement from hunting today as he did when he was 6 years old.
 He has had the opportunity to take several nice bucks and other game, but the most memorable highlights of his hunting career have been the ability to introduce his children and students to hunting.
 McDonald began getting students involve in 3-D archery through the Future Farmers of America (FFA) archery competitions and the Youth Hunter Education Challenge (YHEC).
 McDonald has been involved with the National Archery in the Schools Program (NASP) for many years but there was always something special about 3-D archery.
 McDonald has had the opportunity to work for the Archery Shooters Association (ASA) for several years and the knowledge that he has gained through them has proven to be invaluable to help direct the Kentucky S3DA program.